Acrylic Vs PETG

 Acrylic is flexible, but it can be broken if enough pressure is applied.
 On the other hand, PETG plastics cannot be broken easily, but there are some issues on where you will set them.

-However, if you’re using acrylic plastic for windows, skylights, POS displays, you don’t need to be worried about it.
+However, if you’re using acrylic plastic for windows, skylights, POP displays, you don’t need to be worried about it.
 This plastic can withstand harsh weather and very strong impacts as well.
 Especially compared to glass, the durability and strength are way more superior.
 The only thing is that it’s not the strongest plastic on the market, but if you’re using it for a not so extreme purpose, it can serve you pretty well.

 Workability